 Red-necked Stints are one of a number of shore birds that migrate annually to Australia during summer.
 They are tiny birds that migrate from breeding grounds in the Arctic, approximately 20,000km for a round trip.
 The Arctic summers are short but the days are long.
 The sun hardly sets during the 6 week summer which means the birds can feed 24 hours a day.
 Once the chicks are grown up they all leave before the snow and ice sets in.
 On their way to Australia they stop off along the coast of China or Japan, sometimes Thailand or an Indonesian Island.
 The route they travel is called the East Asian-Australasian Flyway.

-Bookings for 1 or 2 adults can be booked but a minimum of $100 applies for a tour
+Bookings for 1 - 2 people can be booked but a minimum of $120 applies for a tour

 Bookings are essential

 Station, Bird Watching & Photography Tours are 1.5 hours in duration and conducted in a 21 seat mini-bus

 Extended tours are available by negotiation - a great option for artists wishing to sit and paint for 2 - 3 hours

 Minimum 1 adult (minimum of $120 per tour applies) and maximum 21 passengers

 Tours on private coaches are available by prior arrangement - please see our Groups/Coaches tab on our website for further information

 Prices are subject to change without further notice